SAP-archive/cloud-sdk-android-offline-odata/DOCUMENTATION.md

 ![Application configuration file button screenshot](images/applicationConfigurationFile.png)

 Finally, you must create and open the store from within your code.
 The rest of this section will walk you through these steps.
 To choose which data the application downloads to the offline store, you need to create some [Defining Queries](https://help.sap.com/doc/c2d571df73104f72b9f1b73e06c5609a/Latest/en-US/docs/user-guide/odata/Offline_OData_Defining_Application_Configuration_File.html#defining-queries), and add them to the `OfflineODataProvider` as shown in the image below.
-The offline application already has some defining queries set up, in the `setupOfflineStore` method found in `MainActivity.java`.
+The offline application already has some defining queries set up in the `setupOfflineStore` method found in `MainActivity.java`.
 The offline store for the offline application will store **Products**, **Customers**, **Sales Order Headers**, and **Sales Order Items** in this example.

 ```Java
 storageManager.setOfflineODataProvider(new OfflineODataProvider(url, offParam, ClientProvider.get(), null, null));